cdevaneprugh/hpg-esm/docs/usage/troubleshooting.md

 There are a few changes you can make to your case to get additional information that aids in debugging:

-Increase the value of the run-time xml variable INFO_DBUG: ./xmlchange INFO_DBUG=2.
+Increase the value of the run-time xml variable INFO_DBUG: `./xmlchange INFO_DBUG=2`.
 This adds more information to the cpl.log file that can be useful if you can’t tell what component is aborting the run, or where bad coupling fields are originating.
 (This does NOT require rebuilding.)

-Try rebuilding and rerunning with the build-time xml variable DEBUG set to TRUE: ./xmlchange DEBUG=TRUE.
+Try rebuilding and rerunning with the build-time xml variable `DEBUG` set to `TRUE`: `./xmlchange DEBUG=TRUE`.

 This adds various runtime checks that trap conditions such as out-of-bounds array indexing, divide by 0, and other floating point exceptions (the exact conditions checked depend on flags set in macros defined in the cmake_macros subdirectory of the caseroot).

-The best way to do this is often to create a new case and run ./xmlchange DEBUG=TRUE before running ./case.build.
-However, if it is hard for you to recreate your case, then you can run that xmlchange command from your existing case; then you must run ./case.build --clean-all before rerunning ./case.build.
+The best way to do this is often to create a new case and run `./xmlchange DEBUG=TRUE` before running `./case.build`.
+However, if it is hard for you to recreate your case, then you can run that xmlchange command from your existing case; then you must run `./case.build --clean-all` before rerunning `./case.build`.

 Note that the model will run significantly slower in this mode, so this may not be feasible if the model has to run a long time before producing the error.
 (Sometimes it works well to run the model until shortly before the error in non-debug mode, have it write restart files, then restart after rebuilding in debug mode.)
 Also note that answers will change slightly, so if the error arises from a rare condition, then it may not show up in this mode.